AJS1NGH/Smokers-Problem-Solution/README.md

 A solution to the Cigaretter Smokers Problem proposed here https://en.wikipedia.org/wiki/Cigarette_smokers_problem.

-Some constraints are different than the original problem but the overall concepts required to produce the solution remain the same.
+Some constraints are different than the original problem but the overall concepts required to produce the solution are similar.